Corn Snake Care Sheet provided by Reptifiles

 Using the right substrate in your corn snake’s terrarium helps regulate humidity and promotes good health.
 Using the wrong substrate can be unhygienic and can even kill your snake in severe cases.

-If you choose a loose substrate, take care to layer it about 2-3” thick for best results.
-Spot clean regularly to remove poo and urine as necessary, replacing any substrate that you remove.
-Substrate should be totally replaced every 3-6 months, depending on terrarium size and your snake’s habits.
+Substrate should be layered about 3-4” thick for best results.
+Spot-clean regularly to remove poo and urine as necessary, replacing any substrate that you remove.
+Substrate should be totally replaced every 3-4 months, depending on terrarium size and how diligent you are about spot-cleaning.

 Corn snakes are crepuscular, which means that they are most active around dawn and dusk.
 Having a light in the enclosure helps them regulate their day/night rhythm.
 There is a common myth that snakes don’t “need” UVB and therefore shouldn’t have access to it, for fear of stressing them out or even hurting their eyes.
 Again, this is false.
 There is mounting scientific evidence that UVB is, in fact, beneficial for snakes, and therefore should be provided.
 For this reason we recommend using the Zoo Med T5 HO ReptiSun 5.0 or Arcadia Forest 6%, long enough to cover about 1/2 of the enclosure.